HamiltonLabUT/audiometry/README.md

 ## Quick Start ##

 You can also just do this to get audiograms for all files in a directory.
 Might look ugly, YMMV.
+Assumes you have all your `*.xml` files in a directory called `/path/to/audiograms'`.

 ```
 >>> import audiometry